Reflecting on the Past Decade

 On 1 July 2014, the Lifetime Support Authority (LSA) commenced operations.

-In line with the National Injury Insurance Scheme, the Lifetime Support Scheme was established through a life changing piece of legislation that resulted in a fundamental shift in the way people seriously injured on SA roads are supported.
+In line with the National Injury Insurance Scheme, the Lifetime Support Scheme (LSS) was established through a life changing piece of legislation that resulted in a fundamental shift in the way people seriously injured on SA roads are supported.

 Very serious injuries include brain injuries and spinal cord injuries, amputations, burns and blindness, and may require a lifetime of support to help people recover to the extent they can and maximise their independence in the community.

-The Lifetime Support Scheme was established through a life changing piece of legislation that resulted in a fundamental shift in the way people seriously injured on SA roads are supported.
+The Lifetime Support Scheme (LSS) was established through a life changing piece of legislation that resulted in a fundamental shift in the way people seriously injured on SA roads are supported.

 The LSS provides streamlined access to care that was not previously available to all seriously injured road users.
 People who sustained serious injuries in a motor vehicle accident prior to 1 July 2014 did not qualify for compensation unless another party was responsible.